zeniazuraiq/zeniazuraiq.github.io/_projects/1_project.md

 <div class="caption">
   Some of the results from this line of work.
 On the left, a typical mass-radius curve for stars made of 500 MeV free fermion gas.
 The center picture establishes the link between the maximum "limiting" mass and the mass of the constituents of the star.
 The rightmost picture shows a variation of the mass-radius curve with different interaction strengths.
 </div>

+<i> This is a brief description of work I did as part of my M.Sc. thesis, at NIT Tiruchirappalli, under the supervision of Dr. Somnath Mukhopadhyay.
+All figures used here are generated using Python 3.7.6. </i>